stevenjack/john-blakey-private-tours/README.md

 boot2docker ip
 ```

-and enter that into the browser, and the site should load.
+and enter it into the browser and the site should load.